Focused allergy treatment may be your best bet for managing symptoms

 Your allergist can help you decide which allergens to target.

-ARLINGTON HEIGHTS, IL.
+ARLINGTON HEIGHTS, Ill.
 (February 25, 2020) – It’s spring, which means you can count on certain annual rituals: flowers are beginning to bloom and temperatures will start to rise.
 The sun is shining a bit more, and you’re coping with sneezing, wheezing, itchy eyes and a terrible runny nose.

 “Spring allergies can be tricky to treat because not everyone is allergic to the same things, even though symptoms may look a lot alike,” says allergist J. Allen Meadows, MD, president of the American College of Allergy, Asthma and Immunology.
 “There are some really effective treatments out there, but unfortunately no magic bullets.
 Knowing what you are allergic to is the first step in being prepared to ward off spring allergy symptoms.”